 Sleep apnea has become a significant health issue in the United States.
 Roughly 22 million Americans suffer from this condition.
 This disorder occurs when someone stops breathing while they are asleep.
 Such a problem can lead to a number of different medical issues, fatigue, and in some cases, even death.

 Thankfully in today’s world, finding the necessary help to face these problems is easier than in years past.
-However, more and more people are affected by this disorder each year.
-As such, respiratory therapists will be needed to meet a growing demand
+However, more and more people are affected by this disorder each and every year.
+As such, respiratory therapists will be needed to treat a growing demand

 #3 – Smokers are transitioning into Vapers.

 Many people around the world are switching from smoking to vaping because they believe that it is a healthier alternative.
 News flash, it’s not.
-Not necessarily anyway, because vaping definitely has its pitfalls as well.
+Well, not necessarily anyway, because vaping definitely has its pitfalls as well.